 4. Work with agents who receive positive recommendations from the people you know.

 It is better to err on the side of caution when looking for a new office space.
 Positive online reviews can lead you in the right direction, but it is better to operate from personal recommendations in this situation.
-Once you get a handful of names from your people, then review what other former clients have to say about them.
+Once you get a handful of names from your people, review what other former clients have to say about them.
 There are far too many broken promises that happen, so use someone that your network already trusts.

 5. Co-working is another option for you to consider.

-If you cannot afford the perfect office space, then consider using some of the space for co-working opportunities.
+If you cannot afford the perfect office space, consider using some of the space for co-working opportunities.
 You will get to have some like-minded entrepreneurs there with you, creating new chances to bounce ideas off of one another.
 You could rent everything from a meeting room to an entire office by the hour, month, or through the current term of your lease.

 6. Research your landlord before signing anything.